Schironichi/WFiIS-BD1-Project/README.md

 All database generation files are located in the [SQL](SQL) directory.
 There is also an [Entity Relationship Diagram](doc/ERD.pdf) the represents the structure of the database.

+## Genesis

+The project was created for the subject Databases 1 (Bazy Danych 1) during the V semester of studies.

 ## Showcase

 The project presentation in the form of screenshots is available [here](showcase) and in the above documentation.